ismailhozza/gena/README.md

 GenA is a simple CRM application containing the most fundamental features only.
 It's meant for **small** to **medium** **schools**, **clubs**, **teaching centers**, **tuition centers** etc.

-It's built to be simple by design and to be mobile first from the beginning.
+It's built to be simple and mobile friendly by design.

-The fees management module can be used separately by any one who gets regular payments from customers and wants to track and notify customer based on their payments.
+The fees management module can be used separately by any one who gets regular payments from customers/contacts and wants to track those payments.

 ## Contacts